whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - How Can Whole Nations Embrace Generosity and Integrity.md

 The Zapatistas showed me that even people who have lived with sexism, greed, and corruption for centuries can still come together, create a healthy nation, and choose to live without these troubles.

 Of course, there are many stories of individual Americans or small groups pulling together in times of crisis or generally acting with kindness toward others.
 But a whole nation?
 Or even a whole town?
-Other than the Ashaninka, I personally have never seen a whole nation or a whole town of honest, giving, respectful people.
+Besides the Ashaninka, I have never seen a whole nation or town of honest, giving, respectful people.
 Have you?

 And yet as I read more about various healthy nations, I kept finding stories in which whole towns and even whole nations routinely acted with kindness and respect toward every member.